timfong888/digital-garden-template/src/site/notes/Bible Study 1/Day 3 - Be Spiritually Wise.md

 ---
-{"dg-publish":true,"permalink":"/bible-study-1/day-3-be-spiritually-wise/","created":"","updated":""}
+{"dg-publish":true,"dg-permalink":"marital-devotional-spiritually-wise","permalink":"/marital-devotional-spiritually-wise/","created":"","updated":""}
 ---

 ### problem
-Now that the water is boiling, you, your partner, or both look around for answers.
+Now that the water is near boiling, you, your partner, or both look around for answers.
 Your specific conflicts will differ from couple to couple.

-But underneath all broken relationships are growing distance, resentment, condemnation, and contempt.
+But all broken relationships are the same: growing distance, resentment, condemnation, and contempt.

 ### the lie
-Now there's some urgency.
+There's some urgency.
 Perhaps now you agree to see a therapist.
 Or you start talking to friends.
 Or randomly selecting podcasts, books or classes.

 Some may be good.